GerritCodeReview/plugins_task/src/main/resources/Documentation/test/task_states.md

 [task "task in group root config file 1"] applicable = is:open pass = is:open

+[task "task in group root with subtask"] applicable = is:open pass = is:open
+  subtask = Passing task

+[task "Passing task"]
+  applicable = is:open
+  pass = True

+[task "task in group root with subtask from all-projects"] applicable = is:open pass = is:open subtask = //^Subtask PASS

 [task "task in group root config file 2"] applicable = is:open